 All the circumstantial evidence pointed to the wild sister.
 She is flighty, uncaring, and unpredictable.
-She dated the victim behind her sister’s back and has been at the hotel numerous times.
+She dated the victim behind her sister’s back and has been seen at the hotel numerous times.
 Multiple entries describe her ability to climb difficult heights.
 She learned hypnotism from her doctor and she was the only person present at all of her sister’s previous blackouts.

 But there was no evidence linking her to the crime.
 There was no evidence linking anyone to the crime.
 The only other suspect could be the doctor who knew both sisters and knew hypnotism but had no connection to the victim or his secret life.
 And he profoundly defended the accused of being innocent of the crime.
 The wild sister did not.